-We repeat - there are NO ADDITIONAL CHARGES for testing, the reports, shipping, or otherwise.
-No hidden charges.
-Compare that to radon kits sold in big-box stores: $9.97 per kit but they charge you extra $25 for testing, or $12.97 per kit plus an extra $10 for rush processing within 10 days which is recommended for valid results.
+There are NO HIDDEN CHARGES for testing, test reports, shipping, or otherwise.
+Compare that to radon kits sold in big-box stores: $9.97 per kit plus an extra $25 for testing, or $12.97 per kit plus an extra $10 for rush processing within 10 days which is “recommended” for valid results.
 (The half-life of radon is 3.8 days – after 10 days the results are not accurate.)

 How to get a radon test kit for free!

-Get a $14.95 rebate if you purchase at least one 5-gal. pail of RadonSeal Deep-Penetrating Concrete Sealer within two months after purchasing the radon test kit(s).
-RadonSeal seals concrete permanently against radon gas infiltration, water seepage, and water vapor.
+Get an automatic $14.95 rebate if you purchase at least one 5-gal. pail of RadonSeal Deep-Penetrating Concrete Sealer within two months after purchasing the radon test kit(s).
+RadonSeal seals concrete basement floors and walls permanently against radon gas infiltration, water seepage, and water vapor.
 Compared to a radon fan mitigation system, sealing your basement with RadonSeal will save you over $1,000 on installation and operation.
 And it also seals against water and preserves the concrete.

 If you purchase both on the same day, the rebate is issued automatically within a day.
 Or you can send us the Refund Coupon or email us as a reminder.
-Limit – one free kit per customer.
+Limit – one free kit per customer!

 - Time is of the essence in the real estate business.
 Our test kits are shipped out by First Class mail the same or next business day.
 For faster delivery of the test kits to you in the U.S., you can choose the Priority Mail option at $6.10 per kit.